Click here for the 2021 Financial Aid e-mail

 In Marin, we are fortunate to have an additional source of financial aid.
 10,000 Degrees, located in San Rafael, is a non-profit organization committed to helping families complete the FAFSA.
 They also provide financial help for college and vocational programs.
 Free workshops are also available.
 Click here to visit the 10,000 Degrees website.

 Students and their families are expected to contribute to the cost of college to the extent that they’re able.
 This is called the Expected Family Contribution (EFC).
 The FAFSA will generate the EFC for a family.
-If you aren't ready to complete the FAFSA and want an idea of what your EFC would be, you can search web for calculations or try this one.
+If you aren't ready to complete the FAFSA and want an idea of what your EFC would be, you can search the web for calculations or try this one.

 For California financial aid, TUHSD electronically submits the GPA Verification Form, for most students.
 If you are notified that your GPA Verification form was not submitted electronically, you must file the paper version of the Cal Grant GPA Verification form.
 This form must be completed by March 2nd (September 2 for community college).
 Students must have at least a 3.0 GPA to be eligible for Cal Grant A and a 2.0 for Cal Grant B. Cal Grant does NOT need to be repaid and is based on need.
 For more information go to the CSAC website.